w3c/wai-website/pages/about/translating.md

 All translations are reviewed before they are published.
 - WAI resources translations are reviewed by other volunteers and WAI staff.
 Once reviewed, they are published on the W3C WAI website.
 - WCAG Candidate Authorized Translations (CAT) follow a formal review process described in the [Policy for Authorized W3C Translations](https://www.w3.org/2005/02/TranslationPolicy.html).
 Once reviewed, they are published on the W3C website.
-- WCAG unofficial translations follow a simpler review process.
+- WCAG Unofficial translations follow a simpler review process.

 ## Additional information